 Yes, you must obtain written consent from your mortgage provider and freeholder (if property is leasehold) and we will require evidence of this.

 You should also inform your insurance company that the property is to be rented and appropriate insurance obtained for a tenanted property.
 There are specialist insurance companies who can provide this and we are happy to assist you, if required.

 You will also need to inform the Inland Revenue within six months of letting your property, flat or apartment in the UK.
 Failure to do so may mean you could incur penalties, interest and other consequences.
 The Inland Revenue have been known to deal harshly with landlords who do not declare rental income and it is always best to seek advice on tax planning and capital gains tax from a fully qualified accountant.

 We are a nation of pet lovers.
 Latest research suggests that 47% of households in the UK own a pet, so there is a sound business case for accepting pets to open up your potential tenant market considerably.

 Unfortunately, some pets can cause a lot of expensive damage.
 Cats can claw furniture and decoration and dogs can scratch and chew doors and walls.
 Also, pet odours can become embedded into carpets and soft furnishings, making it difficult, or perhaps even impossible to remove the odour.
 Irresponsible pet owners don’t always clean up after their pets and sometimes gardens can become full of animal waste.

 Under the Tenant Fees Act 2019, landlords can no longer accept a security deposit of more than 5 weeks rent.
 If a landlord is prepared to consider pets we therefore recommend asking a higher rent, for example an extra £50 per month per pet.

-Also, our deposit replacement partner will cover damage caused by pets to the equivalent of 12 weeks rent, which is significantly higher than the maximum allowable cash security deposit of 5 weeks rent.
+Also, our deposit replacement partner will cover damage caused by pets to the equivalent of 6 weeks rent, higher than the maximum allowable cash security deposit of 5 weeks rent.